sdrll/challenge-ais/Readme.md

 a Docker container that could ingest AIS data, compare it with available Sentinel-2 images on the same day and provide machine learning-ready annotations

+AIS csv should be store in the following format : `name_yyyymmdd.csv`

 Build the docker image : `sudo make build`

 Create a data folder with two subfolders inside : `input` and `output`